kevinsogo/compgen/README.md

 - Implementing missing features above.
 - Improving scripts.
 Possibly look for mistakes, or badly-written parts.
+- Improving `StrictStream`.
+Right now, I'm manually buffering 10^5 characters at a time, but I think there has to be a more idiomatic way to buffer.
 - Writing unit tests, possibly.